FedeColap/fairyAPPbackbone/README.md

 The App is composed of four buttons:
 - Info, to retrieve from Wikipedia a description of the tale
 - Read, to retrieve an external link to a random tale
-- Hear, to retrieve an external link to the audio of a random tale
+- Hear, to retrieve an external link to the audio of a Grimm Brothers' random tale
 - List, to display the list of some Grimm Brothers' tales

 ***

-Built with HTML, CSS (Google Fonts for the fonts) and JQuery.
+Built with HTML, CSS (Google Fonts for the fonts) and Javascript / JQuery.

 ***